NaveenPaluru/Rolling-Filters/README.md

 Folders / File Descriptions
 ```
 <p align="justify" markdown="1">
-The Sample Testing folder has model definitions, sample testing data, and checkpoint files for all the medical image analysis tasks considered in this work.
-Detailed training files, data preparation and pre-processing files will be updated shortly.
+The sample testing folder has model definitions, sample testing data, and checkpoint files for all the medical image analysis tasks considered in this work.
 </p>

 ### Sample Results: Susceptibility Mapping